aruth2/GOMonteCarlo/README.md

     cd "$BASEDIR"

 Then compile

-gcc GOMonteCarlo.c -o GOMonteCarlo `pkg-config --cflags --libs gtk+-3.0` -lm -lpthread ./GOMonteCarlo
+    gcc GOMonteCarlo.c -o GOMonteCarlo `pkg-config --cflags --libs gtk+-3.0` -lm -lpthread

+And Run

+    ./GOMonteCarlo

 Windows:
-At present, the program is missing some precompiler flags to switch threading to windows method of threading.
+At present, the program is missing some precompiler flags to switch threading to Windows method of threading.
-Also, there are some issues with using GTK+ in windows, but I have compiled GTK+ code in Windows before.
+Also, there are some issues with using GTK+ in Windows, but I have compiled GTK+ code in Windows before.
 If you would like to run this program on a Windows machine please contact me.